fwextensions/QuicKey/To do.md

 - use actual tabs array for matching support passing key value to score()

+- highlight matching characters?

+- time out typed text and then start over?

 - indicate that tab was suspended

+- pull the RJS config from require-config.js in grunt

 - track mouse